dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 Finally, I put a lot of effort into figures.
 Many of the subjects I teach rely on abstract mathematics and symbolic reasoning, and visual representations help anchor these abstractions.
 They connect formulas to geometry, computation to space, and algorithms to intuition.

 This is not aesthetic embellishment.
-It is a deliberate pedagogical choice, closer to Llull’s illustrated reasoning than to Ramus’s bare schematics.
+It is a deliberate pedagogical choice, closer to Llull's illustrated reasoning than to Ramus's bare schematics.
 Equations are essential, but without mental images they remain fragile.
 Visuals help students own the concepts, not just manipulate them.

 This emphasis on visual and conceptual thinking is not new.
-It echoes ideas found in works such as Engel’s book on programming mathematics, which is being [updated recently to python](https://coe.psu.ac.th/ad/explore/), where programming is presented not merely as implementation, but as a way of thinking mathematically, externalizing structure, testing intuition, and refining insight through concrete experimentation.
+It echoes ideas found in works such as Engel's book on programming mathematics, which is being [updated recently to python](https://coe.psu.ac.th/ad/explore/), where programming is presented not merely as implementation, but as a way of thinking mathematically, externalizing structure, testing intuition, and refining insight through concrete experimentation.
 Writing code, drawing figures, and manipulating equations are all ways of thinking, not just producing results.

 In that sense, building mental images and insights is a craft.
 It can be practiced, refined, and taught, even if it cannot be fully reduced to a checklist or syllabus.

 ## In the End

 Teaching a graph of knowledge in linear time is inherently difficult.
 There is no perfect ordering, no universal outline.
-But I believe that a carefully constructed narrative and embrace intuition, one that respects structure without being dominated by it, helps students do more than follow along.
+But I believe that a carefully constructed narrative and embracing intuition, one that respects structure without being dominated by it, helps students do more than follow along.
 It helps them think.

 And once they can think with the material, they can navigate the graph on their own.

+References:

-[^1] Meyer, J. H. F., & Land, R. (2005).
+1. Meyer, J. H. F., & Land, R. (2005).
 Threshold Concepts and Troublesome Knowledge (2): Epistemological Considerations and a Conceptual Framework for Teaching and Learning.
 Higher Education, 49(3), 373–388.
 [25068074](http://www.jstor.org/stable/25068074)
 (pp. 412-424).
 Edinburgh: University of Edinburgh.
-[^2] Breen, S., & O’Shea, A. (2016).
+2. Breen, S., & O'Shea, A. (2016).
 Threshold Concepts and Undergraduate Mathematics Teaching.
 PRIMUS, 26(9), 837–847.
 [10.1080/10511970.2016.1191573](https://doi.org/10.1080/10511970.2016.1191573)